Start building today!

 Facilitate workplace debriefing and support processes

-This unit describes the skills and knowledge required to monitor and support workers, including implementing support processes to manage stress and emotional wellbeing of self or colleagues working in varied health and community service contexts, and facilitating structured debriefing sessions.
+This unit describes the skills and knowledge required to monitor and support workers.
+This includes implementing support processes to manage stress and emotional wellbeing of self or colleagues working in varied health and community service contexts.
+It also involves facilitating structured debriefing sessions to colleagues following incidents with the potential to impact on health and wellbeing.

 Reflect on and improve own professional practice